Our participant-driven community workshops and programs offer an opportunity to reflect, learn, and grow.

 Development of Communities Hosting Refugees and Immigrant Populations: Hosting with Empathy

 Hosting with Empathy grew out of Lost and Guided, a play based on real life stories of refugees in the United States, produced by The Angle Project.
-Using Syrian conflict as an example, it is designed to spread knowledge and awareness of the refugee crises and to develop an empathetic understanding of displaced populations.
+Using Syrian conflict as an example, it is designed to spread knowledge and awareness of the refugee crises and to develop empathy for displaced populations.

 Through a series of interactive activities, the participants will read, experience, and discuss the refugee accounts of displacement and reflect on their role and responsibility in the face of the global refugee crisis.